Japan to lead development of SWIFT network for cryptocurrency: source

 Both the FSA and the Ministry of Finance declined to comment.

+Facebook’s recent announcement of plans to launch a digital coin has met with a chorus from regulators, central banks and governments insisting the tech giant must respect anti money-laundering rules and ensure the security of transactions and user data.

+Digital currencies are also likely to be a topic at the G7 finance ministers meeting in France this week.

-Reporting by Takahiko Wada; Writing by Takashi Umekawa; Editing by David Dolan
+Reporting by Takahiko Wada; Writing by Takashi Umekawa; Editing by David Dolan & Kim Coghill